Choosing the right hosting for your WordPress website is very important. Your website’s health will rely on the hosting provider your use.

 They do provide good support through live chat, email, and phone support in case you have questions, along with a 90-day money back guarantee if you’d like to try them out anyway.

 Site5 offers 3 pricing plans.
 The first, “hostBasic” is $6.95 per month, which allows you to have one website and free migrations.
 The second plan, “hostPro+Turbo” is $11.95 per month, which offers 24/7 live chat support, free migrations, and a free dedicated IP.
-The last plan, “hostPro” is $8.95 offers unlimited websites and free migrations.
+The last plan, “hostPro” comes at $8.95 and offers unlimited websites and free migrations.

 - PROS: Very flexible